Electricity and Power page 4 of 6

 Motors are primarily DC engines

 Primarily we use alternating current (AC) in the theatre.
-An additional reason to those already listed is that most direct current fixtures are not easily dimmable.
+An additional reason for those already listed is that most direct current fixtures are not easily dimmable.

 Theatres require large amounts of power.
 As this service comes from the power company, there are three standard types of power configuration.